buzz-language/buzz-lang.dev/docs/reference/std/std.md

 ```buzz
 fun parseInt(str string) > int?
 ```
-Parse number, returns false if string does not represent a number
+Parse number, returns `null` if string does not represent a number
 - **`string`:** string to parse

 **Returns:** integer parsed or null